lellasone/Genesis/README.md

 # Genesis
 Control Code for CNC Profile Cutter

+GCode:
+    Genesis impliments a very stripped down version of standard GCode.
+Commands which are garenteed to work are listed below.
+Unless otherwise noted "M" commands will be executed imediatly upon recipt while "G" commands are stored in a queue and executed sequentially by the mill.
+All commands should be sent in the format "Gn, (args)" where the args are comma delinated, but not order sensative.
     Implimented GCode commands:
         G1 - "G1, Xn, Zn, An, Fn"   Controlled move, sets new cordiantess (absolute or reletive depending setting).
 Note, that the feedrate is applied to each axis independently of the others.